 Marketing professionals praise LinkedIn as the best hub for information and material – 91 percent of marketing executives rate LinkedIn as the best place to find high quality content.

 What’s the purpose of all that content though?
 Well, 80 percent of B2B leads come from LinkedIn, and quality content most definitely plays a role in that generation.

 But with all this content, isn’t there some overlap?
 Doesn’t it get dry?
-Well, no, and here’s why: there are tons of different kinds of LinkedIn content, and it creates an engaging, diverse range of material for you to digest.
+Well, no, and here’s why: There are tons of different kinds of LinkedIn content, and that creates an engaging, diverse range of material for you to digest.